 Sensor comparison: Nikon D3300 vs Sony A6000

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.